EcoJulia/SpatialEcology.jl/docs/src/examples/nodebased.md

 end

 # use as
-SOS, GND = process_node(tyrants, tree, randnode);
+SOS, GND = process_node(tyrants, tree, randnode)
 ```

 ### Final step: Applying the method to the entire tree
-Finally, we can now go through every node on the tree and calculate the metrics
+Finally, we can now go through every node on the tree and calculate the metrics.

 This function recreates the functionality of the main `Node_analysis` function of
 the [nodiv](https://github.com/mkborregaard/nodiv) R package
 ```@example nodebased